Sarnak's Conjecture for nilsequences on arbitrary number fields and applications: Introduction

 Let $\mathcal{M}_{K}$ denote the collection of all multiplicative functions on $\O_{K}$ with modulus at most 1, and $\mathcal{M}^{a}_{K}$ denote the collection of all \emph{aperiodic} functions $\chi$ in $\mathcal{M}_{K}$, meaning that

-where $\sup_{P}$ is taken over all $D$-dimensional arithmetic progressions $P$. \end{defn} We show in Appendix \ref{appe} that the definitions in (\ref{ap1}) and (\ref{ap2}) coincide when $K=\mathbb{Q}$.
-In particular, one can define the M\"obius function $\mu_{K}\colon K\to \{-1,0,1\}$ on $\O_{K}$ by letting $\mu_{K}(n)=(-1)^{k}$ if the ideal $(n)$ is the product of $k$ distinct prime ideals, and $\mu_{K}(n)=0$ otherwise.\footnote{In fact, multiplicative functions (and in particular the M\"obius function) can be defined on all the ideals of $\O_{K}$ rather than just on the principle ideals $(n)$ in a natural way.
-In this paper, we restrict the domain of the functions to the principle ideals only since such functions are already good enough for applications.} Then $\mu_{K}\in \mathcal{M}_{K}$.
-However, we caution the readers that $\mu_{K}$ does not always belong to $\mathcal{M}^{a}_{K}$.
-For example, it is not hard to show that $\mu_{K}$ does not take the value -1 when $K=\mathbb{Q}(\sqrt{2},\sqrt{3})$, as for every prime integer $p\in\N$, $(p)$ is the product of 2 or 4 prime ideals in $\O_{K}$.

-One application of the Sarnak's Conjecture along nilsequences is to provide structure theorems for multiplicative functions $\chi$ in $\mathcal{M}_{K}$ on an arbitrary number field $K$.
+where $\sup_{P}$ is taken over all $D$-dimensional arithmetic progressions $P$. \end{defn} One can show that Definition \ref{d7} coincide with the definition in (\ref{ap1}) when $K=\mathbb{Q}$ (see Appendix \ref{appe} for the proof).
+An application of the Sarnak's Conjecture along nilsequences is to provide structure theorems for multiplicative functions $\chi$ in $\mathcal{M}_{K}$ on an arbitrary number field $K$.
 Roughly speaking, our structure theorem says that $\chi$ can be written as the sum of two functions $\chi_{s}$ (the ``structural part") and $\chi_{u}$ (the ``uniform part"), where $\chi_{s}$ is approximately periodic and $\chi_{u}$ behaves randomly enough to have a negligible contribution for the applications we are interested in.
 The uniformity of a function is measured by the Gowers norms.

 \begin{defn}[Gowers uniformity norms on $\RR$] For $d,D,N\in\N_{+}$, we define the \emph{$d$-th Gowers uniformity norm} of $f$ on $\RR$ \footnote{$\Z_{N}:=\Z/N\Z$.} inductively by

 and

 for $d\geq 1$, where $\overline{f}$ denotes the conjugate of $f$ and $f_{\Bb}(\A):=f(\Bb+\A)$ for all $\A\in\RR$. \end{defn} Gowers \cite{G} showed that this defines a norm on functions on $\mathbb{Z}_{N}$ for $d>1$.
 These norms were later used by Green, Tao, Ziegler and others in studying the primes (see, for example, \cite{LE,65,6}).
 Analogous semi-norms were defined in the ergodic setting by Host and Kra \cite{HK}.